learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 ## Using Redux-Thunk Middleware

 We'll tell our store to use the Redux-Thunk middleware.
-This middleware will allow us to dispatch multiple actions at a time instead of just one.
+This middleware will do a couple of interesting things.
+First, redux thunk allows us to return a function inside of our action creator.
+Normally, our action creator returns a plain javascript object, so returning a function is a pretty big change.
+Second, that function inside of redux thunk receives as it's argument, the store's dispatch method.
+And with that, we can dispatch multiple actions from inside that returned function.

 Let's see the code and then we'll walk through it.

 ```js
 // actions/fetchCats.js